Pathfinder (RAF): Background

-At the start of the war in September 1939, RAF Bomber Command's doctrine was based on tight formations of heavily armed bombers attacking during daylight and fending off attacks by fighters with their defensive guns.
-In early missions over France and the Low Countries there was no clear outcome regarding the success of the bomber's guns: the Luftwaffe lacked widespread radar so their interception efforts were disorganized.

-On 18 December 1939, a raid by three squadrons of Vickers Wellington targeting ships in the Heligoland Bight was detected on an experimental Freya radar long before it reached the target area.
-The British bomber force was met by German fighters that shot down 10 of the 22 bombers, with another two crashing in the sea and three more written-off on landing.
+At the start of the Second World War in September 1939 the doctrine of RAF Bomber Command was based on tight formations of heavily armed bombers attacking during daylight and fending off attacks by fighters with their guns.
+In early missions over France and the Low Countries there was no clear outcome regarding the success of the bombers' guns: the Luftwaffe lacked widespread radar so their interception efforts were disorganised.
+On 18 December 1939 a raid by three squadrons of Vickers Wellington against ships in the Heligoland Bight was detected on an experimental Freya radar long before it reached the target area.
+The British bomber force was met by German fighters that shot down 10 of the 22 bombers, with another two crashing in the sea and three more written off on landing.
 The Luftwaffe lost only two fighters in return.

-Although the causes for this disastrous outcome were heavily debated, it became clear that bomber forces could no longer defend themselves on their own.
-Bombing raids either needed to have fighter escort, which was difficult given the limited range of the fighters available at the time, or attacks had to be made at night when the enemy fighters could not see them.
+Although the causes for this disaster were debated it became clear that bomber forces could not defend themselves.
+Either bombing raids needed to have fighter escort, which was difficult given the limited range of the fighters, or attacks had to be made at night when the opponent's fighters could not see them.
 In the era before the widespread use of radar and the techniques needed to guide fighters to their targets with radar, night bombing would render the bombers vulnerable only if they were picked up by searchlights, a relatively rare occurrence.
 Offsetting the advantages of night bombing was the understanding that identifying the targets and attacking them accurately would be much more difficult.
-This meant a night bomber force was only useful against very large targets, like cities, and was one of the reasons daylight bombing was considered.
+This meant a night bomber force was useful only against very large targets such as cities and was one of the reasons daylight bombing was considered.

-The Germans had also studied this problem and had invested considerable effort in radio navigation techniques to address this, demonstrating a standard of bombing accuracy during the night raids that daylight forces found difficult.
-The RAF lacked similar navigation systems, having ignored their development for a number of years, and relied almost entirely on dead reckoning and optical instruments such as the Course Setting Bomb Sight.
-In limited visibility conditions or when the target did not have a clearly distinguishing landmark, accurate bombing was very difficult.
+The Germans had also studied this problem and had invested considerable effort in radio navigation techniques to address it, demonstrating a standard of bombing accuracy during the night raids that daylight forces found difficult.
+The RAF lacked similar navigation systems, having ignored their development for a number of years and relied almost entirely on dead reckoning and optical instruments such as the Course Setting Bomb Sight.
+In limited visibility or when the target did not have a clearly distinguishing landmark, accurate bombing was very difficult.
 Bomber Command pressed ahead with a night bombing campaign starting in 1940.
-Bomber crews reported good results, turning for home if they lost their way or could not find the target due to weather, and pressing on only if they felt confident they could identify the target with certainty.
-However, it was not long before reports started reaching the UK from observers on the ground reporting that the bombers were never even heard over the targets, let alone dropping their bombs nearby.
-At first these reports were dismissed, but as other branches of the UK armed forces complained, a report was commissioned to answer the question.
+Bomber crews reported good results, turning for home if they lost their way or could not find the target because of the weather and pressing on only if they felt confident they could identify the target with certainty.
+However it was not long before reports started reaching the UK from observers on the ground that the bombers were never even heard over the targets let alone dropping their bombs nearby.
+At first these reports were dismissed but as other branches of the UK armed forces complained a report was commissioned.